perfectiondotdev/perfection-playground/examples/nextjs-pages/README.md

 <img src="https://raw.githubusercontent.com/perfectiondotdev/perfection/main/assets/images/laptop.png" width="600" alt="Perfection Playground" />

+## Try the demo

+Open [http://localhost:3000](http://localhost:3000) in a new tab to see the result.
+Use those shared credentials to login into Perfection:

+- Email: `demo@perfection.dev`
+- Password: `thisisasharedaccount`

 ## Getting Started

 First, you need to create an `.env.local` file with your `Site Name`, `API Key` and `Subscription ID`.
 An example is provided [in this file](.env.local.example).